The Incredible String Band: Woodstock and multimedia: 1969–70

 The ISB's performances were more theatrical than those of most of their contemporaries.
 In addition to the spectacle of their exotic instruments and colourful stage costumes, their concerts sometimes featured poems, surreal sketches and dancers, all in the homegrown, non-showbiz style characteristic of the hippie era.
-In 1970, Robin Williamson (with little input from Heron) attempted to fuse the music with his theatrical fantasies in a quixotic multimedia spectacular at London's Roundhouse called "U", which he envisaged as "a surreal parable in dance and song".
-It combined the band's music with dancing by the Stone Monkey troupe (which had evolved out of Exploding Galaxy), the letter U representing a transition from a high level of spiritual awareness to a low, then returning to a final peak of awareness and communication.
+In 1970, Robin Williamson, with little input from Heron, attempted to fuse the music with his theatrical fantasies in a quixotic multimedia spectacular at London's Roundhouse called "U", which he envisaged as "a surreal parable in dance and song".
+It combined the band's music with dancing by the Stone Monkey troupe, which had evolved out of Exploding Galaxy, the letter U representing a transition from a high level of spiritual awareness to a low, then returning to a final peak of awareness and communication.
 Although the performance was ambitious, critical response was mixed, with some harsh reviews from critics who had in some cases acclaimed their earlier work.
 It fared little better in New York, and a planned US tour of "U" had to be cancelled after a few performances at the Fillmore East.
 Joe Boyd described the show as "a disaster".

 Diminishing returns: 1971–74

-After that the group lasted another four years, although there was a gradual decline in their status and commercial success after 1970.
+After that, the group lasted another four years, although there was a gradual decline in their status and commercial success after 1970.
 Joe Boyd, whose skillful handling of the band had contributed much to their international success, stopped managing them and returned to the US.
 The group left Elektra Records and signed with Island, for whom they recorded five albums.
 The first was a soundtrack to the "Be Glad..." film, and this was followed by the eclectic Liquid Acrobat as Regards the Air, regarded as their best album for some time.

 The band continued to tour and record.
 Rose Simpson left in 1971 and was replaced by Malcolm Le Maistre, formerly of the Stone Monkey troupe.
 Mike Heron took time out to record a well-received solo album, Smiling Men with Bad Reputations, which, in contrast to the ISB's self-contained productions, featured a host of session guests, among them Pete Townshend, Ronnie Lane, Keith Moon, John Cale and Richard Thompson.
-The following year, Licorice left, and was replaced by Gerard Dott, an Edinburgh jazz musician and friend of both Heron and Williamson who had contributed to Smiling Men.
+The following year, Licorice McKechnie left, and was replaced by Gerard Dott, an Edinburgh jazz musician and friend of both Heron and Williamson who had contributed to Smiling Men.
 Williamson also recorded a solo album, Myrrh, which featured some of his most extraordinary vocal performances.

 The group's changing lineup, adding Stan Schnier (aka "Stan Lee") on bass, Jack Ingram on drums, and Graham Forbes on electric guitar, reflected moves toward a more conventional amplified rock group.
 Their final albums for Island were received disappointingly, and the label dropped them in 1974.
 By then, disagreements between Williamson and Heron about musical policy had become irreconcilable, and they split up in October 1974.